+Both schemes are group pension schemes, whereby the costs associated with them are shared across different entities under common control.
 The contributions into the schemes are payable at the minimum level of contributions required under the scheme rules.
 Employer contributions for ongoing service of current employees are apportioned in the ratio relevant to current activity.
-Further details of the pension schemes operated by the Company are disclosed in the accounts of the Company and Prudential Financial Services Limited.